Nuclear Fuel Cycles

 What is a nuclear fuel cycle?

-A nuclear fuel cycle is the path that we put heavy atoms through in order to extract energy from them, starting at the day we find them and ending when their wastes are no longer dangerous.
-Fuel cycles can take on a wide variety of configurations, leading to lively debate about one particular cycle being superior to another.
-All commercial power-producing reactors in the USA are on a once-through cycle (which is more of a line than a cycle), while some in Europe and Asia go through a single-recycle cycle (which sounds funny).
+A nuclear fuel cycle is the path that we put heavy atoms through in order to extract energy from them, starting at the day we find them and ending when their wastes have decayed to stability and are no longer dangerous.
+Fuel cycles can take on a wide variety of configurations, and different configurations may make more sense than others in certain areas based on natural resource availability, energy growth projections, and politics.
+All commercial power-producing reactors in the USA are operating on a once-through cycle (which is more of a line than a cycle), while some in Europe and Asia go through a once- or twice-recycled cycle (which sounds funny).
 The economics, politics, and long-term sustainablity of nuclear energy depend critically on fuel cycles.

 A picture of a MOX recycle fuel cycle.